szmer/spelling_correction_modules/README.md

 In `PROCEDURE.sh` you can point the script to your resources and tweak some variables, like whether you want to `USE_CUDA` in training neural nets.

 Then run `bash PROCEDURE.sh`.
-All accuracies will be written to `results_x`, where `x` is your specified `EXPERIM_ID`.
+All metrics will be written to `results_x`, where `x` is your specified `EXPERIM_ID`.
 Note the entire test may run for around 20 hours depending on your specific specs.

+The script `chart_history.py` can be used to plot histories of networks training -- you need to adjust paths to history files which are left by scripts testing the nets.